web-extend/web-extend/packages/rsbuild/README.md

 # @web-extend/rsbuild-plugin

-English

-A Rsbuild plugin for developing and building browser extensions, making browser extension development simple and efficient.
+An Rsbuild plugin for developing and building browser extensions.

 <p>
   <a href="https://npmjs.com/package/@web-extend/rsbuild-plugin">